 “Lactose intolerance is not to be confused with a milk allergy as the two are very different conditions,” Vanessa adds.
 It is important to get an accurate diagnosis before you or your child starts to avoid it as many people avoid lactose unnecessarily.

 Remember to always consult and discuss with your pediatrician before introducing dairy products in your toddler’s diet.
-After introducing some dairy product to your baby’s diet, monitor your baby carefully to see if there are any recurring symptoms.
+After introducing some dairy products to your baby’s diet, monitor your baby carefully to see if there are any recurring symptoms.
 If there are, immediately put your baby back on a lactose-free diet till your doctor says it’s safe to try again.

 By Michelle Ang.